Florida Residential Lease Agreement Form

 The lease agreement comes into effect after the landlord screens the tenant through a rental application form.
 The Florida rental application provides the tenant's required details, including their employment details and rental history.
 It also gives their consent to run a credit report.

+A lease agreement should not be confused with a Florida rental agreement, as the latter applies to a short-term rental of real estate properties.
+Florida rental agreement templates can also be found online.
+Lease agreements, on the other hand, are long-term and come with pre-specified start and end dates.
 The lease agreement form comes in a standard template that is fillable by the landlord and tenant.
 It includes personal identification details of the involved parties, number of occupants, rent details, amount, deadline, grace period and penalties, repair and maintenance responsibilities, pet policy, and other parameters.

 Florida Residential Lease Agreement Sample